The graph of implicit edge dependencies for indecomposability and beyond: New rays of the submodular cone

 That is, matroid polytopes are characterized by being the deformed permutahedra with $0/1$-coordinates \cite{GelfandGoreskiMacPhersonSerganova}.
 More precisely, there is an edge between the indicator vectors of two bases if and only if their symmetric difference has cardinal $2$.

-The \defn{connected components} of $M$ are the equivalence classes of the relation: $x\sim y$ if there is a circuit of $M$ containing both $x$ and $y$.
-Every matroid is the direct sum of its connected components~\cite[Proposition 4.2.8]{Oxley}, and it follows from the definition that the matroid polytope of a direct sum is the Cartesian product of the matroid polytopes of its connected components (which is a Minkowski sum because they are in complementary subspaces); that is, if $\ground_1\sqcup \ground_2\sqcup \dots\sqcup \ground_r = \ground$ are the connected components of~$\mat$, then we have:
+The \defn{connected components} of $M$ are the equivalence classes of the relation: $x\sim y$ if there is a circuit of~$M$ containing both $x$ and $y$.
+Every matroid is the direct sum of its connected components~\cite[Proposition 4.2.8]{Oxley}, and it follows from the definition that the matroid polytope of a direct sum is the Cartesian product of the matroid polytopes of its connected components (which is a Minkowski sum because they lie in complementary subspaces); that is, if $\ground_1\sqcup \ground_2\sqcup \dots\sqcup \ground_r = \ground$ are the connected components of~$\mat$, then:

-In~\cite[Section 10]{Nguyen1986-SemimodularFunctions}, Nguyen gave a converse statement (see also \cite[Section 7.2]{StudenyKroupa2016} for an explication of the literature around Nguyen's theorem).
+In~\cite[Section 10]{Nguyen1986-SemimodularFunctions}, Nguyen gave a converse statement (see \cite[Section 7.2]{StudenyKroupa2016} for an explication of the literature around Nguyen's theorem).
 He proved that matroid polytopes of connected matroids are indecomposable.
-We provide a new proof, using our tools.
-We will exploit the following result on connected matroids.
+We give a new proof, exploiting our tools and the following result on connected matroids.

-For a base $B$ and an element $e\in \ground\setminus B$, we denote by $C(B,e)$ the \defn{fundamental circuit} of $e$ with respect to $B$ (the unique circuit in $B\cup \{e\}$).
+For a base $B$ and an element $e\in \ground\ssm B$, we denote by $C(B,e)$ the \defn{fundamental circuit} of $e$ with respect to $B$ (the unique circuit in $B\cup \{e\}$).
 The \defn{fundamental graph} of $\mat$ with respect to $B$ is the bipartite graph $G_B(\mat)$ with nodes $\ground$ and arcs $ij$ for $i\in B$, $j\notin B$ with $i\in C(B,j)$.
 Note that the arcs of $G_B(\mat)$ are in bijection with the edges of $\matpol$ incident to the vertex $\b e_B$.
 Namely, $ij$ is an arc of $G_B(\mat)$ if and only if $\b e_B+\b e_j -\b e_i$ is a vertex of $\matpol$ (which necessarily forms an edge with $\b e_B$).

 \begin{lemma}[{\cite[Prop.~4.3.2]{Oxley}, originally from \cite{Cunningham1973-Decomposition,Krogdahl1977-DependenceBasesInMatroids}}] Let $\mat$ be a non-empty matroid and $B$ one of its bases.
 Then $\mat$ is connected (as a matroid) if and only if $G_B(\mat)$ is connected (as a graph). \end{lemma}